PlinStudios/PlyPets/README.md

 blue
 ```

-Anyways you can make the file while you test it, go to configuration click sabe and the file Will be reloaded
+Anyways you can make the file while you test it, go to configuration click sabe and the file will be reloaded

 ## Do whatever